Microsoft Security Named Leader in 4 Gartner Magic Quadrants

 Microsoft’s archiving solution is built on the Microsoft 365 SaaS platform, and it was released in October 2015.
 Microsoft’s EIA solution is designed for a variety of digital communication and user/application-generated data sources.
 It operates worldwide, and its clients tend to be MSEs to large enterprises across multiple vertical industries.

 During the past 12 months, Microsoft has added expanded support to multiple sources outside of Microsoft 365; Compliance Manager customer-focused assessments; and the ability to collect and review encrypted content from SharePoint and OneDrive.
 Microsoft is best-suited for in-place archiving, records management, regulatory compliance, e-discovery and end-user archiving.
-(4)
+(3)

 Gartner Magic Quadrant - Enterprise Archiving

-A Leader in Unified Endpoint Management (UEM)
+A Leader in Security Information and Event Management

 A Leader in Endpoint Protection Platforms

-Magic Quadrant - Endpoint Protection
+2022 Gartner Magic Quadrant for Endpoint Protection Platforms

 Ready to secure your digital transformation journey with Microsoft Security?